AndreasKuhn-ak/WS2022_Julia/paper.md

 During the switch, we also had to learn Julia from scratch.
 And what is the best way to learn something new?
 Right, teaching it.
 Therefore, we developed this course with the original purpose to educate ourselves and new members of our group on Julia.
 Since the beginning of 2022, eleven other people have completed the material as a self-study course.
 Furthermore, we have been providing the course material on our website as a free download since March 2022.
 The feedback was used to iteratively improve the course.

 We believe that the course has reached a level of maturity so that it offers great value to everybody who wants to learn Julia.
 Next, we plan to host a training workshop in a research consortium.
 In addition, we are convinced that the course could be readily taught in a weekly manner as part of an undergraduate or graduate program.
-Therefore, we invite everybody to either use the course materials in idependent self study to learn `Julia` or to use the course materials to teach Julia.
+Therefore, we invite everybody to either use the course materials in idependent self study to learn `Julia` or to use the course materials to teach Julia to others.

-# Get started -> later only in readme
-To run the course material on your local machine, clone this [github repository]( https://github.com/AndreasKuhn-ak/WS2022_Julia).
-The repository contains a file called "Julia_course_manual.pdf" which lists the required software and how to install it.

-For a first experience without any prior installation, you can also use [mybinder](https://mybinder.org/v2/gh/AndreasKuhn-ak/WS2022_Julia/HEAD) to directly execute the Jupyter notebooks in your browser.
-Unfortunately this comes with some restrictions: Due the limited server capacities of mybinder, the container building phase can sometimes fail and the GPU accelerated plotting in the ninth part will not work.
-You should also keep in mind that your changes will only be saved as long as your browser session is active, but you can download the changed notebooks to your local machine.

-# Community guidelines

-In case you want to contribute or found an error in this course, please open a github issue/pull request in the course repository.
-If you have  questions or other problems/issues feel free to write us a message in github or an email.

-# Figures

-## <span style="color:red">To Dos:</span>
-*  https://openjournals.readthedocs.io/en/jose/review_checklist.html Wir müssen sicher gehen, dass wir diese Aspekte alle abdecken
-* target audience
-* https://jose.theoj.org/papers/10.21105/jose.00156 Artikel mit sehr ähnlichem Thema
-* github repo mit documentation die das hier beinhaltet: https://jose.theoj.org/papers/10.21105/jose.00156
-* Kurs Korretur lesen, damit keine (möglichst wenige) Typos drin sind
-* sie betonen überall immer, dass sie gerne die Geschichte des Kurses im ARtikel lesen möchten - das sollte also irgendwo mit drin sein
-* adaptation from others
-* <span style="color:red">comunity notes: Anpassungen von anderen -> readme</span>